 - 7.2b Different European groups had varied interactions and relationships with the Native American societies they encountered.
-Native American societies suffered from losses of life and land due to the Encounter with Europeans justified by the õDoctrine of Discovery.ö - > Students will compare and contrast British interactions with the Wampanoag, Dutch interactions with the Mahican, Mohawk or Munsee, French interactions with the Algonquin, and Spanish interactions with the Muscogee. - > Students will investigate other Native American societies found in their locality and their interactions with European groups. - > Students will examine the major reasons Native American societies declined in population and lost land to the Europeans.
+Native American societies suffered from loss of life due to disease and conflict and loss of land due to the European settlers and differing conceptions of property and land ownership." - > Students will compare and contrast British interactions with southern New England Algonquians, Dutch interactions and French interactions with the Algonquians and Iroquoians, and Spanish interactions with Muscogee. - > Students will investigate other Native American societies found in their locality and their interactions with European groups. - > Students will examine the major reasons Native American societies declined in population and lost land to the Europeans.